albertjou/rubyconf_au_hub/source/speakers/cameron-barrie.html.markdown

 talks: What is it you really do?
 video:
 image: cameron-barrie.jpg
-description: I run Bilue a Sydney based software consultancy of 5 delivering stuff for others.
-I also run GeekBreakfast Sydney on the 2nd Friday of each month.
+description:
 ---

+Cameron is the Managing Director and a Principle Mobile Consultant at Bilue, a Sydney based Software Consultancy specialising in mobile platforms.

+He's passionate about product development.
+With a focus on strategy and a technical edge Cameron bring innovation and feasibility together to provide Bilue's clients with cutting edge products that exceed their customers expectations.

+Cameron manages a team of designers and developers, leveraging his extensive network to form product focused teams creating simply the best mobile experiences.

+He also runs GeekBreakfast Sydney on the 2nd Friday of each month.